The Renewable Maryland Project

 In this report we analyze the reasons for the high energy burdens faced by low-income households, which cause many types of distress including conflicts between paying energy bills and paying the rent or mortgage, buying medicines, or going to the doctor.
 Energy assistance helps a great deal but its reach is limited and burdens often remain too high even after assistance.
 We propose an Affordable Energy Program that would limit energy burdens to 6 percent of gross household income, universal access to solar energy in a manner that would make electricity cheaper, and efficiency programs that would reduce the cost of assistance as well as the need for assistance.
 Economic justice is a complex issue, with energy being just one part of the picture.
 Yet energy justice – defined here as meeting one’s needs for the services that energy provides at reasonable cost, with fair and equitable access, and without disproportionate economic and environmental burdens – can mitigate the problems and pressures in other areas, especially when efficiency and solar energy are developed so as to create local jobs.

-Visit the Energy Justice Report resource page to learn more and to download the full report, a one-sheet summary, an infographic, and a slideshow.
+Visit the Energy Justice Report resource page to learn more and to download the full report, a one-sheet summary, an infographic, a slideshow, and order the paperback book copy of the report.

 Maryland Public Service Commission commissioned a study regarding “the advisability of establishing an opt-in electric affordability program for residential and small business customers.”
 The study did not recommend a statewide opt-in program for all residential and small business customers.
 Rather, one of its principal recommendations was that the PSC consider and address “affordability initiatives for low-income customers.”
 This recommendation is crucial in light of the widespread recognition that existing heating and electricity bill payment assistance programs “are not a long-term affordability solution” even though they provide considerable relief by lowering energy burdens.